jenkinsci/pipeline-plugin/TUTORIAL.md

 When you run this script:
 *  it should check out a Git repository and run Maven to build it.
 * it will run some tests that might (at random) pass, fail, or be skipped.
-If they fail, the `mvn` command will fail and your flow run will end with:
+If they fail, the `mvn` command will fail and your Pipeline run will end with:

 ```
 ERROR: script returned exit code 1